hugomaiavieira/batraquio/README.md

     if __name__=="__main__":
         foo()

+I put a file named '.this_is_the_root_folder' on the path './product/', to indicate the tool that this is my project root folder.
 If I select all the word 'foo' on this file (or even all the call 'foo()'), and press the shortcut Shift+Control+D the file "extension.py" will be opened on the line 5, the exact location that defines the method "foo"